shardev/farm-pipeline/README.md

 # farm-pipeline
-Datapipeline project to develop Data warehouse and data ingestion solution for farming comapnies
+Datapipeline project to develop Data warehouse and data ingestion solution for farming companies.